doyensec/ajpfuzzer/README.md

 ![CPing message using AJPFuzzer](http://i.imgur.com/22lHxX3.png)

-Obviously, it is possible to send more complex messages by specifing the appropriate testcase and arguments.
-See *?list <command>* for all details.
+Obviously, it is possible to send more complex messages by specifying the appropriate testcase and arguments.
+Please refer to *?list <command>* for all details on a specific command.

-For example, we can send a fully customized *ForwardRequest* type message:
+For example, we can send a fully customized *ForwardRequest* type message using:

 ```
-AJPFuzzer/127.0.0.1:8009> forwardrequest 2 "HTTP/1.1" "/api/" 127.0.0.1 localhost porto 8009 false "Cookie:AAAA=BBBB" ""
+> forwardrequest 2 "HTTP/1.1" "/api/" 127.0.0.1 localhost porto 8009 false "Cookie:AAAA=BBBB" ""
 ```

 ![ForwardRequest message using AJPFuzzer](http://i.imgur.com/5j5JYre.png)